 I do the same method with fresh berries, but in my case, the fresh ones didn’t turn purple nearly as quickly as the frozen berries did.

-Then the morning of, either mash the raspberries into the oats or mix them in.
+Then the next morning, either mash the sweet raspberries into the oat mixture or mix them in.
 With this method, lemon juice can be skipped.
 This method also lengthens storage for the oats since the fruit will be added each night before you eat them.

 Tips

-- If you prefer a thinner consistency then add more milk.
+- If you prefer a thinner consistency for your overnight oats then add a splash of milk.

 Variations

-- Add lemon zest for an even more lemon raspberry overnight oat flavor
+- Skip the almond butter and add lemon zest for an even more lemon raspberry overnight oat flavor.

 - Try cashew butter or peanut butter instead of almond butter.